Art Therapy Near Philadelphia

 Healing can happen without even talking about your pain out loud because the human brain is extraordinary.
 Therapy is a process of opening up different neuropathways and experiencing different emotions.
 This can happen without you even noticing, while you are simply choosing the colors for your art piece.

-Art Therapy Q&A
+Art Therapy FAQ

 Though commonly associated with children’s therapy, the truth is that art therapy helps people of all ages.
+Main Line Counseling Partners offers art therapy for adults 18 and over.

 Yes!